MX23RW : Wednesday, June 4 21:16:37| >> :120:13009:13009:

 Indeed, Bellingham's red card has been revoked, while Vazquez will serve his two-game suspension in next season's Copa del Rey.

-Aurelien Tchouameni is set to be required in the middle of the defence alongside Raul Asencio, with Fran Garcia and Vazquez in the full-back areas, while Rodrygo may drop out of the starting side amid the recent speculation surrounding his future.
+Aurelien Tchouameni is set to be required in the middle of the defence alongside Raul Asencio, with Fran Garcia and Vazquez in the full-back areas, but Rodrygo is unavailable for selection due to an illness.

 As for Celta, Carl Starfelt remains on the sidelines with a hamstring problem, while Jones El-Abdellaoui is once again a doubt with a thigh issue, but the visitors are otherwise in excellent shape for the contest.